 - 1/2 teaspoon of lemon zest

-* To make pumpkin purée from a sugar pumpkin: start with a small-medium sugar pumpkin, cut out the stem and scrape out the insides, discard (save the seeds, of course).
-Cut the pumpkin in half and lay cut side down on a rimmed baking sheet lined with silpat or aluminum foil.
-Bake at 350°F until fork tender, about an hour to an hour and a half.
+* To make pumpkin purée from scratch, cut a medium-small sugar pumpkin in half.
+Scrape out the insides (reserving the pumpkins seeds to toast) and discard.
+Line a baking sheet with Silpat or foil.
+Place the pumpkin halves cut side down on the lined baking sheet and bake at 350°F until a fork can easily pierce them, about an hour to an hour and a half.
 Remove from oven, let cool, scoop out the pulp.
-(Alternatively you can cut the pumpkin into sections and steam in a saucepan with a couple inches of water at the bottom, until soft.)
-If you want the pulp to be extra smooth, put it through a food mill or chinois.
+Alternatively you can cut the pumpkin into sections and steam in a saucepan with a couple inches of water at the bottom, until soft (strain before using).
+If you want the purée to be extra smooth, press the pulp through a food mill or chinois.

 1 Preheat your oven to 425°F.

 3 Pour the filling into an uncooked pie shell.
 Bake at a high temperature of 425°F for 15 minutes.
-After 15 minutes reduce the temperature to 350°F. Bake 40-50 minutes, or until a knife inserted near the center comes out clean.
+Then after 15 minutes, lower the temperature to 350°F. Bake for 40 to 50 minutes more, or until a knife inserted in the center comes out clean.
 (About half-way through the baking, you may want to put foil around the edges or use a pie protector to keep the crust from getting too browned.)

-4 Cool on a wire rack for 2 hours.
+4 Cool the pumpkin pie on a wire rack for 2 hours.
 Note that the pumpkin pie will come out of the oven all puffed up (from the leavening of the eggs), and will deflate as it cools.